fedaxl/ictskills2-moviesApp/README.md

 # Assignment - ReactJS app.

-Name: Federica Fiorenza
+- Name: Federica Fiorenza
-WIT Id: 20091413
+- WIT Id: 20091413

 ## Overview.

 The concept of this project was to expand the Movie App for movie fans in order to view all the most recent, top rated and popular movies from the [TMDB] database ('https://www.themoviedb.org/') and, once logged in, the user can also save their favorite movies and add them also to a playlist.
 The user can use the many searches to filter movies by generes, find similar movies and view all the most popular actors and details.

-......
-A bullet-point list of user features.
-If it's the Movies Fan app extension, only list new/modified features......
+App features:
  + Authentication: simple login/signout functionality
  + HomePage: discover all the latest movies and find more, filter by genres
  + Upcoming movies: view all the most recent movies